syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/z-order.md

 ---
 layout: post
-title: Z-order in ##Platform_Name## Image editor control | Syncfusion
+title: Z-order in Image Editor control | Syncfusion
-description: Learn here all about Z-order in Syncfusion ##Platform_Name## Image editor control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Z-order in Syncfusion Image Editor control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Z-order
-publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---